- Written by Dr.Mehmet Demircioglu

 Angle means the direction in which hair exits the scalp.
 Hairline hairs usually emerge at a very low angle.
 Crown hairs rotate.
 Temple hairs have their own direction.
 A natural result depends on matching these angles, not simply adding hair.

 Direction is closely related to angle, but it describes where the hair points.
 Wrong direction can make transplanted hair stand out even if growth is good.
-This is especially important in the hairline and temples.
+The hairline and temples are the least forgiving areas for this mistake.

 Irregularity means small natural variation in the hairline.
 A perfectly straight line is usually not natural.
-The goal is not a messy design.
+I am not trying to make the design messy for its own sake.
 The goal is controlled softness that looks human.

 Framing the face means using the hairline to restore balance without pretending the patient is a teenager again.
-In my opinion, a mature and natural frame is usually safer than a low dramatic hairline that spends too much donor hair too early.
+A mature and natural frame is usually safer than a low dramatic hairline that spends too much donor hair too early.

 Graft anchoring means the process by which grafts become secure in the recipient area after surgery.
 Patients often worry about every scab or hair that falls.
-In most cases, what falls later is a hair shaft or scab, not the whole graft, but the exact timing should be judged with the surgeon’s instructions.
+In most cases, what falls later is a hair shaft or scab, not the whole graft, but the exact timing needs judgment with the surgeon’s instructions.

 Scabs are dried crusts that form around grafts after surgery.
 They are expected.
 They should not be picked aggressively.
 The washing routine must be gentle and consistent.
 If scabs remain too long or are removed too roughly, the patient can create unnecessary anxiety or irritation.